|

 himself to relax.
 He bent his head a little more forward and made a soft sound of pleasure, like a

+cat purring.
 "What are you doing?" he asked me.
 Not like he wanted me to stop, more like

 you," I said.
 It sounded heartless, even to me, but I meant it.
 I wasn’t going to do anything more

+if he wanted to use me to make himself feel better.
 He lifted my hand to his mouth and I thought he was going to kiss it like

 some dandy in a Shakespearian play.
 So I was caught completely off guard when he pulled my middle